5th Annual Case In Point Platinum Awards

 How to Enter

-This year we've made it even easier to send in your entries by using our online entry system that enables you to create an account, enter and store your submissions for judging.
-You can still download the entry form if that is your preference.
+You may use our online entry system that enables you to create an account, enter and store your submissions for judging.
+Or you can still download the entry form if that is your preference.
 Just complete the entry form and submit a 750 word description, case study or a quality improvement project that explains and supports why you or your organization should win the Platinum Award.
 Please be specific, providing evidence-based outcomes and statistics if possible, so when the judges review applications they can understand the value you or your organization brings forth.

-Please include measurable data and supporting materials such as testimonials, outcomes reports, statistical evidence, press notices and other documents that evince your best-of status.
+Please include measurable data and supporting materials such as testimonials, outcomes reports, statistical evidence, press notices and other documents that support your best-of status.

-In creating your synopsis, you may consider dilating on the following:
+In creating your synopsis, you may consider providing further information on the following:

 - Within your program, are you communicating with the patient, family and others to gain a comprehensive assessment?